Integrated circuit: ULSI, WSI, SoC and 3D-IC

-To reflect further growth of the complexity, the term ULSI that stands for "ultra-large-scale integration" was proposed for chips of more than 1 million transistors.

-Wafer-scale integration (WSI) is a means of building very large integrated circuits that uses an entire silicon wafer to produce a single "super-chip".
-Through a combination of large size and reduced packaging, WSI could lead to dramatically reduced costs for some systems, notably massively parallel supercomputers.
-The name is taken from the term Very-Large-Scale Integration, the current state of the art when WSI was being developed.
+To reflect the continuing increase in complexity, the term ULSI ("ultra-large-scale integration") was introduced for chips containing more than one million transistors.
+Wafer-scale integration (WSI) is a technique for creating very large integrated circuits by using an entire silicon wafer to fabricate a single "super-chip."
+By combining large size with reduced packaging, WSI offered the potential for significantly lower costs in certain applications, most notably massively parallel supercomputers.
+The term itself was derived from Very-Large-Scale Integration (VLSI), which represented the state of the art at the time WSI was under development.

 A system-on-a-chip (SoC or SOC) is an integrated circuit in which all the components needed for a computer or other system are included on a single chip.
 The design of such a device can be complex and costly, and whilst performance benefits can be had from integrating all needed components on one die, the cost of licensing and developing a one-die machine still outweigh having separate devices.
 With appropriate licensing, these drawbacks are offset by lower manufacturing and assembly costs and by a greatly reduced power budget: because signals among the components are kept on-die, much less power is required (see Packaging).
 Further, signal sources and destinations are physically closer on die, reducing the length of wiring and therefore latency, transmission power costs and waste heat from communication between modules on the same chip.
 This has led to an exploration of so-called Network-on-Chip (NoC) devices, which apply system-on-chip design methodologies to digital communication networks as opposed to traditional bus architectures.

 A three-dimensional integrated circuit (3D-IC) has two or more layers of active electronic components that are integrated both vertically and horizontally into a single circuit.
 Communication between layers uses on-die signaling, so power consumption is much lower than in equivalent separate circuits.
 Judicious use of short vertical wires can substantially reduce overall wire length for faster operation.

 Silicon labeling and graffiti

 To allow identification during production, most silicon chips will have a serial number in one corner.
 It is also common to add the manufacturer's logo.
 Ever since ICs were created, some chip designers have used the silicon surface area for surreptitious, non-functional images or words.
+These artistic additions, often created with great attention to detail, showcase the designers' creativity and add a touch of personality to otherwise utilitarian components.
 These are sometimes referred to as chip art, silicon art, silicon graffiti or silicon doodling.